-The City is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; and natural disasters.
-For all of these risks, the City is a member of the State of South Carolina Insurance Reserve Fund, a public entity risk pool currently operating as a common risk management and insurance program for local governments.
+The City is exposed to various risks of loss related to torts; theft, damage, and destruction of assets; errors and omissions; and natural disasters.
+For all these risks, the City is a member of the State of South Carolina Insurance Reserve Fund, a public entity risk pool currently operating as a common risk management and insurance program for local governments.
 The City pays an annual premium to the State Insurance Reserve Fund for its general insurance coverage.
 The State Insurance Reserve Fund is self-sustaining through member premiums and reinsures through commercial companies for certain claims.

 The City is also subject to risks of loss from providing health, life, accident, and other medical benefits to employees, retirees, and their dependents.
-The City has enrolled substantially all of its employees in health and life insurance plans administered by a commercial insurance company.
-In addition, the City ensures the risk of job-related injury or illness to its employees through the South Carolina Worker's Compensation Trust, a public entity risk pool operating for the benefit of local governments.
-The City pays an annual premium to the Worker's Compensation Trust for its insurance coverage.
+The City has enrolled substantially all its employees in health and life insurance plans administered by a commercial insurance company.
+In addition, the City ensures the risk of job-related injury or illness to its employees through a workers' compensation insurance public entity risk pool operating for the City's benefit, paying an annual premium for its workers compensation insurance coverage.

 Given the lack of coverage available, the City has no coverage for potential losses from environmental damages, although it does have insurance coverage through the State Insurance Reserve Fund with regard to potential liabilities related to underground storage tanks.
-The coverage limits and the deductibles for all of the above risk management programs have stayed relatively constant for the last several years.
+The coverage limits and the deductibles for all the above risk management programs have stayed relatively constant for the last several years.
 Settled claims resulting from these risks have not exceeded insurance coverage for the last several years.
 For each of the insurance programs and the public entity risk pools in which they participate, the City has effectively transferred all risk with no liability for unfunded claims.